happy family

 Eddie stared at the floor, but his breathing slowed, just a little.
 A quiver almost like a chuckle came out.

 A flicker Eddie met.
-"Once when I was about nine, I broke into this guy's study to steal information on one of his clients."
-Eddie said, deadpan.
-"One of my first big jobs.
+"Once when I was about nine, I broke into this guy's study to steal information on one of his clients," Eddie said, deadpan.
+"One of my first big jobs with Tommy.
 Real serious stuff.
 I came back with nothing but a stack of old letters and a recipe for Grandma's Potato Soup."

 "Oh my gods."
 J.J. snorted so hard he nearly choked.
 "Noooo.
 That must have been mortifying!"

 "Neither of us realized it until we were halfway across town."
 Eddie's grin widened with every word.
-"Tommy went through the pile and he was shaking, trying so hard not to laugh."
-Eddie met J.J.'s cackling with a little laugh of his own.
-"I mean, Tommy still laughs about it, but we remembered that recipe as soon as the weather got cold.
+"Tommy went through the pile and he was shaking.
+I thought he was mad, but Tommy was trying so hard not to laugh."
+Eddie met J.J.'s cackling with a little chuckle of his own.
+"I mean, Tommy still makes fun of it, but we remembered that recipe as soon as the weather got cold.
 We started making it every winter after that."

 J.J.'s grin stretched across his face.
 "Seems like you wound up with the last laugh."

-John listened from just out of sight, leaning against the doorframe of his study.
-He told himself he'd give the kids space, let Eddie settle in.
+John listened from just out of sight, leaning against the door frame of his study.
+He told himself he'd give the kids space and let Eddie settle in.
 But something about the way Eddie spoke of break-ins and scams the way J.J. would talk about homework and gardening made John's jaw tighten.
 He took a deep breath and stayed quiet.
+For now.

 Eddie noticed.
-The minute John and Eddie locked eyes, the boy's words began to thin out.
-His smile vanished on the spot, leaving J.J. confused and Eddie shivering until the boys disappeared down the hall.
+The minute John and Eddie locked eyes, his smile vanished on the spot, leaving J.J. confused and Eddie shivering until the boys disappeared down the hall.
 A door creaked open, leading straight to J.J.'s room, then shut behind them with a soft click.
 John could still hear the faint thump of just one pair of footsteps, the rustle of fabric, maybe a drawer or closet being opened.
 But the giggles and chatter that had filled the rest of the house were gone.
 It was a little too quiet in there.
 John pressed his ear against the door to listen more closely.

 "What's this doing here?"